Ostrowskii/java-learning/README.md

 ## Getting Started

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+Welcome to my java testing space.
+It is made to remember basic stuff.

+to start, enter scr and then use
+$ javac chaptertwo/EstruturasControle.java

 ## Folder Structure